ufechner7/ufechner7.github.io/_posts/2022-08-18-installing-julia.md

 ## Introduction
 Installing Julia is easy, but perhaps you also want to install an integrated development environment (IDE) or a version control system (e.g. git), therefore I give some hints how to do that in this blog post.

-Furthermore there are different ways to install multiple Julia versions in parallel and to keep your version up-to-date which is also explained in this blog post.
+Furthermore there are different ways to install multiple Julia versions in parallel and to keep your version up-to-date which are also explained in this blog post.

+Highlights of version 1.8 of Julia are explained [here](https://julialang.org/blog/2022/08/julia-1.8-highlights/) .

 ## Installation of Julia